AlexMikes/AutoFunc/paper.md

 # Acknowledgements

-Thanks to Katherine Edmonds, Rob Stone, and Bryony DuPont for their research support.
 Thanks to Kyle Niemeyer for support with open software and open science.

 This material is based upon work supported by the National Science Foundation under Grant No. CMMI-1826469.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and